-Sandy Island Beach State Park
+Sandy Island Beach County Park

 Sparkling blue water and a warm stretch of beach welcome you and your family to this Oswego County family attraction.
 The refreshing Lake Ontario water and white sandy beaches provide hours of enjoyment for the entire family.
-The park is open year-round from sunrise to sunset.
+The park is open from Memorial Day to Labor Day, 10 a. m. to sunset.
 Certified lifeguards are on duty from 11 a.m. to 7 p.m. daily, from mid-June to Labor Day.
-A bathhouse with a community room, picnic area with tables, pavilion, and an ADA compliant dune walkover are available.
+A concession stand, changing areas and bathroom facilities are available.

-3 North and South Sandy Ponds
+North and South Sandy Ponds